 I shook my head.
 "That's ridiculous.
 Clearly, someone wanted the parents out of the way.
 All you have to do is follow the money and..."

 A horrid thought suddenly came to me, and it must have shown on my face for the storyteller added, "Mind you, Miss Madeleine and her brother were here at the manor when the incident occurred.
 They were both quite devastated when their uncle told them what had happened.
 It was especially hard for the boy, since he was the male heir, the title of Lord, along with the manor and its lands came to him.
 However, due to his young age, their uncle took charge of overseeing things until the boy became of age.
-And before you ask, Sir Peter was quite a wealthy man with cons holdings of his own, so he had no reason to want anything to happen to his brother and sister-in-law."
+And before you ask, Sir Peter was quite a wealthy man with considerable holdings of his own, so he had no reason to want anything to happen to his brother and sister-in-law."

 Nodding I stared into the flames of the fireplace, as my mind began working through everything I'd just been told.
 From what I could see, the only other person who might wants the parents out of the way would be Madeleine's suitor.
 But with the title and everything going to her brother, how could he gain from their deaths.
 Suddenly my mind went back to Reginald telling me about his sister arguing with their uncle, and quickly put two and two together.
 "Let me guess, Madeleine started appealing to her uncle to allow her to get engaged.
 Which would mean a dowry would have to be supplied for her."